SnoozingPinata/SamsADToolkit/README.md

 Copy-GroupMembership
 * Adds all of the emembers in the Original Group to the Destination Group.
-* Note that it does not remove any additional members from group two.
+* Note that it does not remove any additional members from the Destination Group.
+* (Accounts in Group 1 are added to Group 2 if they aren't already a member of Group 2.)

 Get-StaleADComputers
-* Returns the computer accounts within Active Directory that have not logged in for in 60 days.
+* Returns the computer accounts within Active Directory that have not logged in for 60 days.
 * Use the InactivityThreshold parameter to set how many days the computer must have been inactive to be listed.

 Add-EmailAlias